-- 1. Notify contacts within the Navajo Nation and Jicarilla Apache tribe in English. - 2.
-Provide interpretive services at any public meeting or public hearing, if requested and feasible. - 3.
+- 1. Notify contacts within the Navajo Nation in English. - 2.
+Provide interpretive services at any public meeting or public hearing, if requested. - 3.
 Interact with members of the LEP community using certified interpreters, when needed and feasible.

-The Bureau will consider requests from members of the affected community for LEP services.
+The Bureau will consider requests from members of the affected community for additional LEP services.